fiberplane/fp/README.md

 fp is a CLI-first issue tracker designed for AI agents.
 It lives in your terminal, stores everything locally, and gives agents the focused context they need to ship code across sessions.

 This is the public repository for fp.
-The source code is proprietary; this repo is for:
+The source code is private (for now).
+This repo is for:

 - **Filing issues** — bug reports, feature requests, and feedback
 - **Extension examples** — reference implementations for fp's extension system